mark-summerfield/odtwb/README.md

 # odtwb

-OpenDocument Workbench is a Go GUI application for showing OpenDocument Text (`.odt`) metadata and raw XML.
+ODT Workbench is a Go GUI application for showing OpenDocument Text (`.odt`) metadata and raw XML.

 This uses the [odt](https://pkg.go.dev/github.com/mark-summerfield/odt) library.